odileeds/OTP4GB/README.md

 # OTP4GB
 Open Trip Planner for Great Britain.
 Journey planning and accessibility mapping for all of GB, or any part of it, by Walking, Bicycle, Driving, Bus, and Public Transport of all forms except flying.

+This is the tool that powers the [Northern Isochrones website](http://imactivate.com/northernisochrones/).

 ## This won't work
 This is just the code portion of the project.
 [Download a working solution including the required Assets here](https://www.tomforth.co.uk/OTP4GB/OTP4GB.zip), unzip the download, and open in Visual Studio 2022 (or newer).